rafaelkyrdan/in-scalaz/README.md

 `DList`, or `difference list`, is a data structure that supports constanttime appending.

 `Traversal` involves iterating over the elements of a data structure, in the style of a map

+An `arrow` is the term used in category theory as an abstract notion of thing that behaves like a function